 If you’re hoping to find solitude during your next vacation, then head to West Texas to Big Bend National Park.
 From camping to hiking to rafting, this incredible national park is worth the drive.
 This desert landscape is best visited during the spring and fall.
 During your stay here, visit Santa Elena Canyon, hike the South Rim, or simply take an auto tour along Ross Maxwell Scenic Drive.

-Corpus Christi is another Texas coastal city that makes for an unforgettable vacation.
+Corpus Christi is a beautiful coastal city that makes for an unforgettable vacation.
 North Beach is the sandy shore spot that you’ve been dreaming of all year.
 When you aren’t relaxing with your toes in the sand, Corpus Christi has other attractions to keep you occupied during your vacation.
 The Texas State Aquarium is a great way to learn about marine life, while a visit to the USS Lexington offers a look inside a World War II Navy aircraft carrier.

 This Hill Country gem has grown in popularity over the past decade and for good reason.
 Antique shoppers, wine lovers, and wildflower seekers all flock to Fredericksburg for a great time.
 If you’re visiting during the spring months, drive the Willow City Loop to catch breathtaking views of Texas wildflowers.
-One of Texas’ most popular state parks is found in Fredericksburg too; Enchanted Rock State Natural Area draws campers, hikers and climbers year round.
+One of Texas’ most popular state parks is found in Fredericksburg too; Enchanted Rock State Natural Area draws campers, hikers, and climbers year-round.
 Along with a lively wine scene and downtown shopping area, there’s no denying that Fredericksburg is a top vacation spot in Texas.

 New Braunfels is a popular vacation destination during the summer months, as the city is home to two tubing rivers, the Guadalupe River and the Comal River.
-Book a riverfront vacation property here so you can enjoy the river even when you’re aren’t floating the spring-fed waters.
+Book a riverfront vacation property here so you can enjoy the river even when you aren’t floating in the spring-fed waters.
 Aside from the rivers, a massive Schlitterbahn Waterpark is also a popular attraction here for vacationers.
 If you’ve grown tired of water recreation, then take the short drive to Gruene Hall for the evening to enjoy live music and dancing.